CCA-Public/digital-archives-manual/guides/diskimaging.md

 Steps for imaging physical media with FTK Imager:

-* Prior to creating a disk image, virus scan the media using ESET:
+* Prior to creating a disk image, virus scan the media using SentinelOne antivirus:
-  * Open ESET Endpoint Antivirus.
-  * From the 'Analyse de l'ordinateur' menu, click 'Analyse personnalisée' and then select the media to begin virus scanning.
+   * Right click on the file or folder you wish to scan, and select "Scan for threats" in the dropdown menu.
    * If there are no viruses, proceed with the next step.
-If ESET finds viruses, stop, note the virus(es) encountered in the versement stabilization spreadsheet, set the media aside, and consult the Digital Archivist.
+If SentinelOne finds viruses, stop, note the virus(es) encountered in the versement_stabilization spreadsheet, set the media aside and consult the Digital Archivist.

 * Open FTK Imager.
 * From the File menu, select Create a Disk Image.